TV bosses are always looking for the next big blockbuster.

 It may be hard to remember a time when one of the most popular shows on TV involved a bald man from New Zealand challenging adults to solve mind puzzles in the Aztec zone.

 But it really happened - and The Crystal Maze was so popular it has since been brought back in two forms.

 Last year, it launched as a real-life "immersive" live experience in London and Manchester, with members of the public able to play the game for real.

-And now, it's being resurrected for our TV screens by Channel 4.
+It's also been resurrected for our TV screens by Channel 4.

-2. Blind Date
+6. Blind Date

 Before people chose their potential life partners by swiping right on a dating app, there was an age where romance was something that happened in person.

 No honestly, look it up.

 Blind Date, which ran from 1985 to 2003, saw a male or female contestant pose questions to three potential partners, whom they couldn't physically see.

 If the chooser liked any of the definitely-not-scripted answers given by the three datees, they could select them as their Blind Date, and would be promptly whisked off to a glamorous holiday destination.